Atlanta Medical Malpractice Lawyers You Can Trust

 Two of our most substantial medical malpractice verdicts were against Gwinnett Medical Center Lawrenceville and Southcoast Medical Group.
 Gwinnet earned a “C,” and SouthCoast Medical Group, a doctors’ practice group, was ineligible for ranking.

-Statutes of limitations for medical malpractice claims in Georgia
+What is the Statutes of limitations for medical malpractice claims in Georgia

 Per GA Code § 9-3-71 (2016), the statute of limitations for a medical malpractice claim in Georgia is generally two (2) years from the date that the injury or death occurred.
 If a foreign object is left inside the body, you have one (1) year to file a claim.
 There are some exceptions to this rule, as they apply to minor children, or to people with intellectual disabilities or mental illness.